At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 There are two different focal planes for rifle scopes:

-- First focal plane reticles (FFP) – the size of the reticle adjusts as you change magnifications, allowing its hash marks or holdover points to remain accurate relative to the crosshair.
+- First focal plane reticles (FFP) – For first focal plane reticles, the size of the reticle adjusts as you change magnifications, allowing its hash marks or holdover points to remain accurate relative to the crosshair.

-- Second focal plane reticles (SFP) – the size of the reticle stays the same regardless of magnification
+- Second focal plane reticles (SFP) – For second focal plane reticles, the size of the reticle stays the same regardless of magnification.

 It’s definitely a huge bonus if scopes under 500 will include windage or elevation adjuster knobs on their sides or tops.

-Such adjustability in knobs accommodate distance and elevation differences between the shooter and the target, as well as compensate for heavy wind before taking any critical shot.
+Such adjustability in knobs accommodates distance and elevation differences between the shooter and the target and compensates for heavy wind before taking any critical shot.

-Most scopes nowadays will include one or all of these knobs; the best being those that are audible and include tactile clicks.
+Most scopes nowadays will include one or all of these knobs.
+I advise getting knobs that are audible and have nice tactile clicks.

 M.O.A

-MOA stands for Minute of Angle.
-A minute refers to 1/60th of a degree.
-When it comes to shooting, it refers to a tiny fraction of one angle.
+MOA stands for Minute of Angle, wherein a minute refers to 1/60th of a degree.
+When it comes to shooting, MOA refers to a tiny fraction of one angle.

 Turret Resettable to Zero (“Zero-Reset”) vs. “Zero Stop” Feature